-Students are to submit all written assignments, including take-home exam, in electronic form through the course OWL site.
+Students are to submit all written assignments, including the take-home exam, in electronic form through the course OWL site.
 The Faculty of Social Science's policy statement on plagiarism and the use of plagiarism detection software is attached to this syllabus.

-The research and "past and present" essays all have a built-in, blanket extension: they can be submitted without penalty up to 7 days after they were due.
+All written assignments have a built-in, blanket extension: they can be submitted without penalty up to 7 days after they were due.
 Beyond that, there will be a 5% deduction per day, including weekends.
-There is no extension for the take-home exam.
+There is no extension for the "past and present" presentation or for the take-home exam.
 All course material must be submitted by midnight 13 December.